carbon-language/carbon-lang/docs/design/generics/overview.md

 #### Defining interfaces

-Interfaces, then, have a name and describe methods, functions, and other items for types to implement.
+Interfaces, then, have a name and describe methods, functions, and other entities for types to implement.

 Example: